OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 Start OpenNebula FabricManager service: the `opennebula-fabricmanager` service on the host is disabled by default, as it is designed to be started and stopped on demand or managed by the OpenNebula administrator.

-In order to start the service you must run the following command on each virtualization node:
+To start the service, run the following command on each virtualization node:

 ```bash
 nvidia@opennebula-gpu01:~$ sudo systemctl start opennebula-fabricmanager.service